davidhowell-tx/PS-ThreatConnectV2API/README.md

   * For Example `Get-Help Get-TCOwners`

 # Available Commands
+`Note: -Owner switch can be used to specify the "owner" to query (Common Community, Subscriber Community, etc.).` `Note: -ResultLimit switch can be used to specify number of results to return.
+Default is 100, Maximum is 500.` `Note: -ResultStart switch can be used with large number of results to start listing results at a numbered offset (example: list 100 results starting at 100, or 100 through 200).`
-`Note: -Owner switch can be used alongside many other switches.
-I have not included documentation on when it is available.`
+`-Owner, -ResultLimit, and -ResultStart switches can be used in most of the commands, alongside many of the other switches.`
 * Get-TCOwners
 * Get-TCAdversaries
 * Get-TCGroups